 Incurable pre-existing conditions may include:

 Bilateral conditions affect both sides of your pet's body and present unique coverage challenges for pet insurance.
-If your pet is diagnosed with a condition on one side (like a torn ACL in their left knee), most insurers will exclude the same condition on the opposite side as a pre-existing condition.
+If your pet is diagnosed with a condition on one side (like a torn ACL in their left knee), most insurers exclude the same condition on the opposite side as pre-existing.

 How to Get the Best Cheap Pet Insurance That Covers Pre-Existing Conditions?

-Even if your options are limited, it’s still possible to find pet insurance that offers solid value for pre-existing conditions.
-Here’s how to get started.
+Even with limited options, you can get pet insurance that offers solid value for pre-existing conditions.
+Here's how to get started.

 - 1Decide on Your Coverage Needs

-Start by assessing your pet's specific pre-existing conditions and determining the level of coverage you can afford.
-Balance your monthly budget against potential claim costs to find the right combination of deductible, annual limit and reimbursement rate for your financial situation.
+Assess your pet's specific pre-existing conditions and determine how much pet insurance you need.
+Balance your monthly budget against potential claim costs to find the right pet insurance coverage level for your financial situation.

 - 2Look for Providers That Cover Pre-Existing Conditions

-Narrow your search by focusing on pet insurance companies with pre-existing conditions coverage.
-For example, AKC covers both curable and incurable pre-existing conditions after a year of continuous coverage, while Pumpkin covers curable conditions after a six-month symptom-free period.
+Focus your search on companies that explicitly cover pre-existing conditions.
+AKC covers both curable and incurable pre-existing conditions after a year of continuous coverage, while Pumpkin covers curable conditions after a six-month symptom-free period.

 - 3Compare Multiple Quotes

-Get multiple quotes from the list of pet insurance providers you're considering to ensure you get the best rate for your situation.
-Compare monthly premiums and options for deductibles, annual limits and reimbursement rates.
-The cheapest monthly premium isn't always the best option if it comes with high deductibles or limited coverage.
+Pull quotes from several providers on your shortlist and compare monthly premiums, deductibles, annual limits and reimbursement rates.
+The cheapest premium isn't always the best deal if it comes with high deductibles or limited coverage.
+Check for available pet insurance discounts and pet insurance low-income programs that could reduce your rate.

 - 4Look Out for Customer Reviews and Recommendations

-Before purchasing pet insurance, research customer experiences with claims processing, especially for pre-existing conditions, since this coverage is more complex than standard policies.
-Check Trustpilot, Reddit and other review platforms, paying close attention to reviews from pet owners with similar conditions to your pet's health issues.
+Research customer experiences with claims processing before committing.
+Pre-existing condition claims are more complex than standard policies, so real-world feedback matters.
+Check Trustpilot, Reddit and other review platforms, prioritizing reviews from pet owners managing conditions similar to yours.

 - 5Read the Fine Print

-Once you have your policy, carefully review what's covered, excluded and what waiting periods apply to your pet's specific conditions.
-Pre-existing condition coverage often includes bilateral condition clauses, breed-specific restrictions or cure requirements that could affect your benefits.
+Review what's covered, what's excluded and which waiting periods apply to your pet's specific conditions.
+Pre-existing condition policies often include reimbursement terms for bilateral conditions, breed-specific restrictions or cure requirements that could affect your benefits.

 What Is the Best Pet Insurance for Pre-Existing Conditions: Bottom Line

-That said, compare multiple quotes, research customer reviews and understand the provider's terms and conditions to ensure you get the best coverage that fits your budget.
+Before choosing a policy, compare multiple quotes, check customer reviews and read the provider's terms closely to find coverage that fits your budget.

 The Best Pet Insurance for Pre-Existing Conditions: FAQ